Technical Guide 01: Solid biofuel classification guidelines

 Within New Zealand and Australia the assurance that fuel you purchase meets the relevant standards occurs if you purchase from an Accredited Wood Fuel Supplier - An independent party has assured the Bioenergy Association that the pellets being sold for residential heating meet the standards claimed on the bag.
 Accreditation covers all aspects of the fuel supply business.

 For wood pellet fuel there are also two international certification organisations which provide independent inspection and on-going monitoring of the supplier's pellet production and certifies that the pellets meet the relevant standards.
 These are DINPlus and ENplus.
-Both certifications are to the same base standard ISO 172225-2.Sorry!
-This document can only be viewed by Bioenergy Association members.
+Both certifications are to the same base standard ISO 172225-2.Click here to read the full document.